 It’s rare to see a rewards-based secured credit card, since points, cash back and travel miles are usually reserved for individuals with good to excellent credit who qualify for unsecured credit card products.

-The Discover it® Secured card is a rare exception that offers cardmembers cash back rewards – 2% cash back at gas stations and restaurants on up to $1,000 in combined purchases every quarter, automatically.
-Plus, earn unlimited 1% cash back on all other purchases.
+The Discover it® Secured card is a rare exception that offers cardmembers cash back rewards – earn 2% cash back at Gas Stations and Restaurants on up to $1,000 in combined purchases each quarter.
+Plus, earn unlimited 1% cash back on all other purchases – automatically.
 As an introductory offer Discover automatically matches all the cash back you’ve earned at the end of your first year – for new cardmembers only.

 Deposit requirements and fees are also kind to the credit-building consumer on the Discover it® Secured card.
-Establish your credit line by providing a refundable security deposit of at least $200 after being approved.
+Establish your credit line with your tax return by providing a refundable security deposit of at least $200 after being approved.
 Be prepared, when submitting your security deposit you will need to provide your bank information at the same time.
 This card has no annual fee and no foreign transaction fee.